 The dissimilarity representation offers a valuable framework for this purpose, since it permits to describe arbitrarily complex objects by means of their pairwise dissimilarity values (DV) \cite{pkekalska+duin2005}.
-In the dissimilarity representation \cite{pkekalska+duin2005,schleif2015indefinite}, the elements of an input dataset $\mathcal{S}\subset\mathcal{X}$ are characterized by considering vectors made of their pairwise DVs.
+In the dissimilarity representation, the elements of an input dataset $\mathcal{S}\subset\mathcal{X}$ are characterized by considering vectors made of their pairwise DVs \cite{pkekalska+duin2005,schleif2015indefinite}.
 The key component is hence the definition of a nonnegative (bounded) dissimilarity measure $d: \mathcal{X}\times\mathcal{X}\rightarrow\mathbb{R}^{+}$.
 A set of prototypes, $\mathcal{R}$, called representation set (RS), is used to develop the dissimilarity matrix (DM), $\mathbf{D}$, whose elements are given as $D_{ij}=d(x_i, r_j)$, for every $x_i\in\mathcal{S}$ and $r_j\in\mathcal{R}$.
-By means of $\mathbf{D}$, it is possible to embed the data in $\mathcal{S}$ by developing the so-called dissimilarity space representation: each input sample is finally represented by the corresponding row-vector in $\mathbf{D}$.
-The dissimilarity representation has found many applications so far, such as in image analysis, query processing, and signature verification \cite{Jacobs:2000:CND:355091.355095,batista+granger+sabourin2010,Nguyen__2006,Skopal:2007:UFF:1292609.1292619,monolova__2008}, as well as for designing labeled graph clustering and classification systems \cite{riesen+bunke2010,odse,ZareBorzeshi20131648}.
+By means of $\mathbf{D}$, it is possible to embed the data in $\mathcal{S}$ by developing the so-called dissimilarity space representation: each input sample is represented by the corresponding row-vector in $\mathbf{D}$.